alex-176/cpp_lib_updates/README.md

 }
 }}
 ```
-add another file that implements translation from the old struct into the new one.
+Add another file that implements translation from the old struct into the new one.
 This way we provide binary compatibility for old clients.

 `src/api_compatibility.cpp`:
 ```cpp